Compare Insurance Quotes

 There are a variety of plan levels available to choose from, allowing customer to select the plan that works best for their budget and needs.

-Aflac’s website doesn’t provide a whole lot of detail regarding their products, just a brief overview of each.
+Aflac’s website does not provide a whole lot of detail regarding their products, just a brief overview of each.
 Visitors to the site are directed to call Aflac or be put in touch with an agent to get more details.
-Although this isn’t entirely uncommon for a company that sells the majority of their products through workplace payroll deductions, we’d still like to see a little more information regarding their products.
+Although this isn’t entirely uncommon for a company that sells the majority of their products through workplace payroll deductions, it would be nice to see a little more information regarding their products.

 Today’s insurance customer expects to be able to research the products they’re considering online, and Aflac’s website doesn’t provide enough information to allow careful comparison to the products available from other companies.